Instructional Strategy

 Materials:

-K-W-L graphic organizer, whiteboard or display, writing utensils
+K-W-L graphic organizer, whiteboard or display, writing utensil

 Chat bubble with list icon in green on white background